-1. Ninico Washi Tape Set
+1. Ninico Washi Tape, 30 Pack

 A low-tack paper tape, Ninico washi tape works wonderfully for craft projects, scrapbooking, embellishing gifts, and labeling.
-A combination of patterned and solid-colored tape, this pack of 30 rolls (0.4 inch wide, 5.3 yards long) provides a variety of fun and festive options to choose from.
+A combination of patterned and solid-colored tape, this pack of 30 rolls (0.4 inches wide, 5.3 yards long) provides a variety of fun and festive options to choose from.
 The tape can be easily repositioned and removed without leaving a residue, making it a great material for temporary decor projects.
 Both flexible and durable, it is easy to tear and to write on.

-2. Anvel Colored Duct Tape
+2. Duck Brand Duct Tape

-3. Craftzilla Colored Masking Tape
+3. Craftzilla Colored Masking Tape, 11-Pack

 Craftzilla colored masking tape is another low-tack paper tape similar to washi that works well for crafts and color-coded labeling projects.
-Sold in a pack of 11 colors (rolls are 1 inch wide, 60 yards long), this masking tape is an economical option that is great for use in classrooms since it tears easily by hand and can be removed without leaving any residue.
+Sold in a pack of 11 bold colors (rolls are one inch wide, 60 yards long), this masking tape is an economical option that is great for use in classrooms since it tears easily by hand and can be removed without leaving any residue.
 Due to its low adhesive properties, masking tape provides only a temporary hold, which makes it ideal for experimental play and for decorations that can be taken down without worrying about damaging surfaces.

-4. Gaffer Power Heavy-Duty Tape
+4. Gaffer Power Fluorescent Gaffers Tape, 5-Pack

-5. Scotch Waterproof Colored Tape
+5. Scotch Vinyl Colored Tape, 5-Pack

-Scotch’s vinyl colored tape is a superthin, flexible tape that provides a secure and water-resistant hold.
-Sold in a pack of five colors (rolls are 0.75 inch wide, 3.5 yards long), this vinyl tape is super stretchy, conforming to irregular surfaces for a secure grip.
+Scotch’s vinyl colored tape is a superthin, flexible tape that provides a secure and even water-resistant hold.
+Sold in a pack of five colors (rolls are 0.75 inches wide, 3.5 yards long), this vinyl tape is super stretchy, conforming to irregular surfaces for a secure grip.
 While it’s less than ideal for holding things up, this tape works well for making minor repairs, adding decorative touches, and color-coded labeling on surfaces that may come in contact with moisture.